softwaresecured/burp-selenium-scripter/README.md

 - Timeout to prevent resource issues
 - Full JavaScript environment with `seleniumDriver` helper object included for easy creation of flows

+# Setup
+- Install the extension
+- Install `chromedriver` for your OS and make sure it is on the `PATH`

 # Example usage
 The site Altoro Mutual test site ( `https://demo.testfire.net` ) uses cookie based authentication only and the login process is fairly simple.
 Although session management for this site can be easily accomplished in Burp's session macro